zulip/zulip/templates/zerver/help/view-emoji-as-text.md

-# Display emoji as text
+# View emoji as text

 Zulip emoji are compatible with screenreaders and other accessibility tools.
-However, you may still want to display emoji as text.
+However, you may still want to view emoji as text.
-For example, when a heart emoji is displayed as text, it looks like `:heart:`.
+For example, when a heart emoji is viewed as text, it looks like `:heart:`.

 {settings_tab|display-settings}